 The Department of Orthopaedics and Rehabilitation at Penn State Health Milton S. Hershey Medical Center is committed to advancing our field through scientific discovery and education.
-Our faculty, clinicians, and researchers have been recognized nationally, ranking in the top 50 for pediatric orthopaedics and adult orthopaedics by U.S.News and World Report in the 2017-2018 Best Children’s Hospital Rankings.
+Our faculty, clinicians, and researchers have been recognized nationally, ranking in the top 50 for pediatric orthopaedics and adult orthopaedics by U.S.News and World Report in the 2017 rankings.
 We foster the next generation of orthopaedic leaders through our training programs.
 Our Division of Musculoskeletal Sciences (DOMS) expands the scope of basic science, translational research, and regenerative medicine interests within the department.

 Penn State Orthopaedics and Rehabilitation

 30 Hope Drive